Ashton-Carter/NCAARanking/README.md

 # NCAA Team Rankings Prediction

-This project predicts NCAA team rankings using machine learning.
+Welcome to my first project using Machine Learning.
+This project predicts NCAA team rankings using an SVM model.
+Decision Tree, KNN, and Logistic Regression models were also tested, but the SVM model had the best results.

 ## Description